 You are not required to accept the first offer or any subsequent offer from the government to buy your land.
 In fact, there is good reason to reject at least the initial offer.

 Government entities often try to get away with lowball offers that do not capture the property’s full value.
-They use their inherent authority and the threat of legal action to pressure landowners to accept these deals.
+They use their inherent authority and the threat of legal eminent domain action to pressure landowners to accept these deals.
 It is vital to have an experienced eminent domain lawyer in your corner who can evaluate the government’s offer and work to maximize your compensation.

 The government has to make a good-faith effort to negotiate an agreement to buy the property.
 A thorough appraisal of the property must be done to determine its fair market value and make an appropriate offer based on that information.